016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 Ikigai becoming a global phenomenon

-Asked about his thoughts on ikigai becoming a global phenomenon, Yohei says that he finds it interesting.
+Yohei finds it interesting that ikigai has become a global phenomenon.
 He thinks it’s great that westerns focus on ikigai, but his observations of Japanese people and culture is that they don’t take it seriously in a sense.
 They just use it casually.
 The word is embedded into their language and in the way they think.
+It is helpful to understand the full context of it and take it in a way that makes sense for you.

 Being present